-A Guide to Visiting the 2024 Canadian Tulip Festival in Ottawa
+A Guide to Visiting the 2025 Canadian Tulip Festival in Ottawa

 Every May over a million tulips bloom around Canada’s capital region during the Canadian Tulip Festival.
-As one of the most visually stunning festivals in Canada, this celebration of spring is a must-visit for photographers, nature lovers and those who love flowers.
+As one of the most visually stunning festivals in Canada, this celebration of spring is a must-visit for photographers, nature lovers and for those who love flowers.
 Make the most of this amazing time of year in Ottawa with our guide to visiting the Canadian Tulip Festival.

 History of the Canadian Tulip Festival